Feeling Pressure to Rush into Marriage?

 I received a couple of questions about marriage that I would like to address today.

 Aaron asked: Why are some girls in such a hurry to get married?
 To me, only six months to a year of dating is way too fast.

-Women are also driven to marriage out of an inborn desire to have children.
-Studies show some women are waiting longer to have children, yet the desire to be a mother can be very strong, even at a young age.
+Some women are also driven to marriage out of an inborn desire to have children.
+While many women are waiting longer to have children now, the desire to be a mother can be very strong, even at a young age.
 And many rightly understand how raising children is more effective within a committed marriage relationship.
-This pressure to have children sometimes pushes a woman into making a rushed decision about who she will marry.
+This pressure to have children can sometimes push a woman into making a rushed decision about who she will marry.
 Some tend to forget that who you marry is the second most important decision you will ever make.

 Family members can also be guilty of putting undue pressure on single women to get married.
 When you think about it, most movies or television shows point out how the happiest women are always the ones falling in love and living happily ever after.

 No Magic TimeLine

 All that being said, there is no magical formula for the amount of time you should date before marriage.
 It has more to do with the maturity of the people in the relationship, and their true understanding of love and commitment.

 If you are feeling rushed or pressured, you are obviously not ready for this kind of commitment.